unrealwork/atsd-use-cases/Solutions/docker-solution-brief/README.md

 * Linux Container Monitoring
   - Collect cpu, memory, I/O, volume, and network statistics from Docker hosts and containers.
-  - Correllate container utilization with OS-level usage for triage and diagnostics.
+  - Correlate container utilization with OS-level usage for triage and diagnostics.
   - Instantly visualize data with built-in, real-time host and container dashboards.
   - Automatically build service dashboards using image and container labels.